git-cola/git-cola/share/doc/git-cola/git-cola.rst

 cola.terminal
 -------------
-The command to use when launching commands via a terminal.
+The command to use when launching commands within a graphical terminal.

 `cola.terminal` defaults to `xterm -e` when unset. e.g. when opening a shell, `git cola` will run `xterm -e $SHELL`.

+If either `gnome-terminal`, `xfce4-terminal`, or `konsole` are installed then they will be preferred over `xterm` when `cola.terminal` is unset.

 cola.textwidth
 --------------